pbagriy/google-cloud-learning/README.md

 ## Set up project in playground

-Most of the setup is done (or will be done once I get there) by cloud build and terraform, but some initial manual setup is required in order for it to work correctly.
+Most of the setup is done (or will be done once I get there) by cloud build (playground doesn't allow a great deal of power when it comes to cloud build) and terraform, but some initial manual setup is required in order for it to work correctly.

 All resources are currently created in us-central1 region, because playground only allows to choose europe-west1 and functions cannot be created there due to a bug with builder.
+In real project you can change this by setting TF_VAR_LOCATION to your desired region, but make sure that all resources are supported in that region.

 ### Manually connect this project to cloud source repository